 get another vet first. how about gatoraide. ally will drink anything if she sees me drink it. or chicken broth.

 I feel very bad for your dog.
 I had a little beagle that started vomiting ALOT and was in the hospital for awhile.
 They tried all kinds of stomach meds and finally gave him CENTRINE.
-It calmed his stomach and stopped the vomiting.
-I hope this helps and I hope your little fur baby gets better.
-Sending good thoughts and prayers your way.

 How about a drink of ENSURE it comes in